kanmaytacker/design-questions/practice-problems/02-design-chess-worksheet.md

 ## Expectations
 * Code should be functionally correct.
 * Code should be modular and readable.
 Clean and professional level code.
-* Code should be extesible and scalable.
-Means it should be able to accomodate new requirements with minimal changes.
+* Code should be extensible and scalable.
+Means it should be able to accommodate new requirements with minimal changes.
-* Code should have good OOPs design.
+* Code should have good OOP design principles.

 ## Requirements gathering